IntelPython/scikit-learn_bench/README.md

 * [**daal4py**](https://github.com/PivovarA/scikit-learn_bench/blob/master/daal4py/README.md#algorithms-parameters)
 * [**cuml**](https://github.com/PivovarA/scikit-learn_bench/blob/master/cuml/README.md#algorithms-parameters)
 * [**xgboost**](https://github.com/PivovarA/scikit-learn_bench/tree/master/xgboost/README.md#algorithms-parameters)

-##  Config JSON Schema

-Benchmarks are configured by editing the config.json file.
-In the benchmarks settings can be configured: some algorithms parameters, datasets, a list of frameworks to use, and the usage of some environment variables.
-Check [config tab](https://github.com/PivovarA/scikit-learn_bench/blob/master/configs/README.md) for more details.

 ## Legacy automatic building and running
 - Run `make`.
 This will generate data, compile benchmarks, and run them.